hololinked-dev/docs/docs/beginners-guide/articles/state-machine.md

 [API Reference](../../api-reference/thing/state-machine.md)

-Often, certain operations are not allowed during certain conditions, for example, one cannot turn ON a motor twice in a row, or one does not wish to change the exposure of a camera during video capture (say).
+Often, certain operations are not allowed during certain conditions, for example, one cannot turn ON a motor twice in a row, or a measurement device cannot modify a setting change if a measurement is ongoing.

 To implement these contraints, a state machine may be used to prevent property writes or action invokations in certain states (events are not supported).
 A `StateMachine` is a class-level